 I specifically want to thank several special people by name for their outstanding contributions.

-- I am very grateful for the website design and graphics:
+- I am very grateful for the website design, graphics, and photos:

 - The original site was designed by Debbie Richards of DebsWebs.

-- Polina Tolkacheva converted the outdated website to a cool, new modern look.
+- Polina Tolkacheva generously converted the outdated website to a cool, new modern look.